Kiojeen/learning-frontend-journey/README.md

 ### TV Show Finder
 A web application that allows users to search for TV shows, fetching data from an API and displaying detailed information about each show.

+### Space Y
+A web application that explores the mysteries of the universe. sign up now and get your real life spaceship.

 ## Disclaimer
 **Please note:**
 1. **Learning Purpose:** This repository is for learning (and hosting lol) purposes.
 It represents my ongoing learning journey in frontend development.